 Taking your driving test is one of the most daunting experiences you will ever face in your lifetime, no matter what your age is.

-The amount of money it can cost to get yourself into a position to take a test is extreme in itself, so with that factored, plus all of the hard work you've put in, it's only natural to have nerves on the day.
+The amount of money it can cost to get yourself into a position to take a test is extreme in itself, so with that factor, plus all of the hard work you've put in, it's only natural to have nerves on the day.

-The coronavirus hasn't helped matters either; due to all of the government restrictions that were put in place, driving lessons and tests had to be pushed back and now there is an incredibly big backlog of those wanting to take their driving test.
+The coronavirus hasn't helped matters either; due to all of the government restrictions that were put in place, driving lessons and tests had to be pushed back and there is still an incredibly big backlog of those wanting to take their driving test.

 Do you want to upgrade or save money on your car?
 Find out if you can today by clicking the banner below to view your deal.

-It means that if you sadly do fail, you could be waiting up to six months to have the chance to retake unless of course, you are able to pick up a cancellation before then.
+It means that if you sadly do fail, you could be waiting up to six months to have the chance to retake unless, of course, you are able to pick up a cancellation before then.

 With that in mind, we've put together a guide that lists some of the things you can do to ensure you pass your next driving test and avoid the long waits and extra costs to retake.
 So let's get to it.